We are committed to giving each of our pupils a broad curriculum, allowing a large scope of learning and opportuinites.

 Design and Technology

-Here a St Peter’s we understand the importance of active learning and aspire to provide an environment enriched with practical learning opportunities.
-As Benjamin Franklin famously said “Tell me and I forget, teach me and I may remember, involve me and I learn.”
+At St Peter’s, we understand the importance of active learning and aspire to provide an environment enriched with practical learning opportunities.
+As Benjamin Franklin famously said, “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 We know that pupils learn best when they are free to explore and test their ideas in a safe and stimulating environment.
 Subsequently, our curriculum is enriched with a wide range of opportunities that encourage creativity and innovation throughout the classroom.

 Through active enquiry, each pupil will develop a wealth of knowledge as they learn about famous artists and inventors, explore historical architecture, discover different embroidery techniques and more.
 Each pupil will design, make and evaluate a product each term as they explore their ideas, work with their peers and develop their understanding.